odling/multiselect-with-filter-react/README.md

 # React Multiselect With Filter Implementation

-This repository is published to demonstrate building a dynamic multiselect component with React and Typescript.
-An example implementation is prepared using Rick and Morty API.
+This repository is published to demonstrate a dynamic multiselect componen implementation with React and Typescript.
+An example app is created and hosted which utilizes Rick and Morty API.

-**For demonstration purposes, the app is hosted [here](https://multiselect-with-filter-react.vercel.app/).**
+**For demonstration purposes, the example app is hosted [here](https://multiselect-with-filter-react.vercel.app/).**

 The project is bootstrapped with Create React App.
 Run `npm install` and then `npm start` to test.